GertieMeneer/ros2_bot/README.md

 5. Open another terminal and repeat step 1, 2, 3
 6. Run ```ros2 run turtlebot3_teleop teleop_keyboard```
 7. Control the bot using keys WASDX

+## How to see lidar data in Rviz on computer from bot
+TODO